JumeiRdGroup/Router/README.md

 ###Features

 * Support all types of *Bundle*
-* Support interceptor, for example, you can config a interceptor to **force request login** before open a activity that requires login.
+* Support interceptor, for example, you can config an interceptor to **force request login** before open an activity that requires a login.
-* Support open with browser when your scheme were **http/https**
+* Support open with browser when your scheme is **http/https**
 * Support add extras while open an Activity
 * Support set request code and launch mode and animation when open activity by route*
 * Flexible config: You can config your route rules automatically*(by use RouteRule annotation)* or manually